 If you have earned income, the federal government collects a payroll tax — on top of your income tax — from your paycheck.
-The payroll tax is comprised of the Social Security tax, Medicare tax and additional Medicare tax for high-income earners — and it represents your Social Security contribution to your benefits payout when you retire.
+The payroll tax consists of the Social Security tax, Medicare tax and additional Medicare tax for high-income earners.
+Combined, these taxes represent your contribution to your government benefits payout when you retire.

-The Social Security tax income limits changed last in 2017, when the amount of maximum taxable earnings rose from $118,500 to $127,200.
-The 2017 increase was the largest one-year increase since 1983 — this was because there was no cost-of-living increase in benefits in 2016, so there was no change in the taxable maximum amounts.
+The Social Security tax income limits usually change annually, with the average rate of change running a few percentage points per year.
+In 2017, however, the amount of maximum taxable earnings rose from $118,500 to $127,200.
+The 2017 increase of 7.34% was the largest single-year gain since 1983, mainly because there was no cost-of-living increase in benefits in 2016, so there was no change in the taxable maximum amounts.

-It remains to be seen if the Social Security tax — and the income limits — will rise again in 2018.
-If history repeats itself — like the 2017 changes to Social Security — there will likely be an increase to the income limits.
+It remains to be seen if the Social Security tax — and the income limits — will rise again in 2021.
+If history is any indicator, however, you can at least expect an increase to the income limits.